drcmda/react-contextual/API.md

 import { Provider } from 'react-contextual'
 ```

-Perhaps the worlds smallest Redux-like store.
-It pulls it off by letting React handle context distribution and state diffing.
+A small Redux-like store.
 Declare the initial state with the `initialState` prop, and actions with the `actions` prop.
-That's it!
-The provider will distribute `{ state, actions }` to listening consumers, either using Reacts API directly or contextuals `connect` HOC.
+The provider will distribute `{ state, actions }` to listening components which either use Reacts API directly or contextuals `subscribe` hoc to consume it.
 There is an additional prop `renderOnce` that is `true` by default, it will prevent the sub-tree from rendering on state-changes so that you can safely wrap your app into the provider.

-The provider will only render once to prevent sub-tree re-rendering on every occuring change.
-Children otherwise behave normally of course.
+Children otherwise behave normal.
 Any change to the store caused by an action will trigger consuming components.

 Actions are made of a collection of functions which return an object that is going to be merged back into the state using regular `setState` semantics.